By the end of this course, you will have the skills needed for the official Microsoft Excel Specialist exam. How would that look on your resume?

 Workbooks can be pretty large, and it can be difficult to remember where all of your data is.
 Let's find out how to search for specific information.

 Part of the great things about the Internet is that you can click on links, and go to other websites.
-Let's find out how to add links so that you can open website, other documents, and go to other parts of your spreadsheet, like a Table of Contents.
+Let's find out how to add links in your Excel spreadsheet so that you can open website, other documents, and go to other parts of your spreadsheet, like a Table of Contents.

 You know where you want to go, but how do you get there?
 You could scroll your way there, but why not use a dialog box to immediately get there.
 Let's find out how to use the Go To dialog box, and the Name Box.